 Our customers know that the Produce Department is the foundation of our stores, which goes all the way back to our beginnings in 1988, when Oliver’s founder Steve Maass transitioned from working in the produce business for many years to operating his first grocery store.
-We are very proud to be named “Best Local Produce” in the Press Democrat’s “Best of Sonoma County” reader’s poll for the seventh time this year!
+We are very proud to be named “Best Local Produce” in the Press Democrat’s “Best of Sonoma County” reader’s poll for the eighth time this year!

 Unlike many stores who define “Local” as being a whole state or large radius around their stores, at Oliver’s “Local Means Sonoma County”.
 If you see a Local tag on any item in our stores, you are assured that the product was produced right here in Sonoma County.